• Home

 Host key verification failed.

-This error message indicates that the key of the remote server you previously connected to has changed, which may be because the server has been updated or the administrator has changed the server's key.
-To protect information security, the SSH client will check and verify the key of the remote server.
-If the key changes, this error message will appear.
+This error message indicates that the key of the previously connected remote server has changed.
+This might be due to a system update on the server or an administrator changing the server's key.
+To protect information security, the SSH client checks and verifies the remote server's key, and if the key changes, this error message appears.

-Update the remote server key data on your local computer to solve the problem.
-The operation steps are as follows:
+Update the remote server key data on your local computer to resolve the issue.
+The steps are as follows:

-1. Delete the old key: Execute ssh-keygen -R <remote_server_ip> to delete the old key data on the local computer.
+1. Delete the old key: Execute ssh-keygen -R <remote_server_ip> to delete the old key data on your local computer.

-2. Connect to the remote server: Use ssh username@remote_server_ip to connect.
+2. Connect to the remote server: Connect using ssh username@remote_server_ip.

-• Enter the remote server password to verify.
+• Enter the remote server password to authenticate.